“Bridging the Primary Secondary Care Interface”

 Still not sure you want to attend our annual course?
 Watch this and then book your place!

-This fall we will be running the program again
+In 2019 will be running the program again

 Our MOC programme aims to: